 - In a small bowl, add baking soda to apple cider vinegar.
 It will fizz up!
 Mix thoroughly and add to your batter; mix just until combined.

 - Scoop batter into cupcake liners – no more than ⅔ full, or use a #24 disher to scoop batter.
 Bake for 18-20 minutes.
 Check cupcakes around 15 minutes to avoid over-baking.
 Insert a toothpick into the center of the cupcake, if it comes out clean it is done.
-Remove cupcakes from oven and allow cupcakes to cool in cupcake pan for 5 minutes; transfer to wire rack to cool completely.
+Remove cupcakes from the oven and allow cupcakes to cool in the cupcake pan for 5 minutes; transfer to a wire rack to cool completely.
 Cupcakes should be cooled completely before frosting.

 For Pink Ribbons